 Visit More of the World’s Tallest Buildings:

-- How to Visit One World Trade Center
+- ONE WORLD OBSERVATORY: How to Visit One World Observatory in New York City

-- Hiking Shoes in Shanghai (Oriental Pearl Tower, Shanghai Tower, and Shanghai World Financial Center)
+- SHANGHAI: Hiking Shoes in Shanghai (Oriental Pearl Tower, Shanghai Tower, and Shanghai World Financial Center)

 VIETNAM: For a list of the best experiences in Vietnam, check out our Vietnam Bucket List.

 All rights reserved © Earth Trekkers.
 Republishing this article and/or any of its contents (text, photography, etc.), in whole or in part, is strictly prohibited.